Mogadishu riots of July 1989: 9 July assassination of Archbishop Colombo

-Pietro Salvatore Colombo, was an Italian Catholic who served as the Bishop of Mogadishu who had lived in Somalia for over 40 years.
-Colombo was highly regarded by both the Catholic community and the Muslim population.
-On 9 July 1989 he was assassinated in Mogadishu by a shooter, and the Barre regime would immediately lay blame the on Islamic fundamentalist's.
-This claim was widely called into question by Christian groups, human rights organizations and Somali citizens at the time.
+Pietro Salvatore Colombo was an Italian Catholic who served as the Bishop of Mogadishu and had lived in Somalia since 1948.
+Colombo was well regarded by both the Catholic community and the Muslim Somali population.
+He was closely linked with many of the cities imams and was highly respected for efforts to distribute food aid to the needy.

+On 9 July 1989 he was assassinated in Mogadishu by a shooter.
+While the identity of the killer has never been determined, the Barre regime would immediately lay the blame on Islamic fundamentalists.
+Following the killing President Barre would announce a five million Somali shilling reward for the arrest of the assassin.
+The regimes claims was widely called into question by Christian groups, human rights organizations and Somali citizens at the time.
 There was widespread suspicion that Archbishop Colombo had in fact been assassinated by government forces, as he had been a vocally outspoken critic of the regime.
+The Somali government claimed that Archbishop Colombo had been killed by a lone gunman.
+Agence France-Presse reported that other sources asserted the assassination had been a professional hit carried out with a burst of machine gun fire from a Land Cruiser.

 13 July 1989 arrest of Sheikhs

 Several days later on Eid al-Adha 13 July 1989, four prominent religious leaders (Sheikh Ali Ibrahim, Sheikh Ali Yusuf, Sheikh Abdurrahman Ali Suufi, and Sheikh Ahmed Gabeyre) were arrested by the government along with 18 other men.
 This action is believed to have been a major catalyst for the violence that erupted in the city on 14 July.
 The decision to detain the Sheikhs sparked outrage among the Muslim community and is believed to have contributed to the escalation of violence that followed.

+The incident had reportedly been orchestrated by President Siad Barres’ son, General Maslah Mohammed Barre.